SBIR/STTR success stories are all around us. In this guide, we showcase a few examples where small businesses benefited from federal funding.

-This guide is the first in a series that will inform and inspire.
-This series will examine a few businesses and research institutions that have reaped the rewards of keeping their finger on the pulse of federal contracting.
+This guide is also the first in a series that will inform and inspire.
+This series will examine businesses and research institutions that have reaped the rewards of federal contracting.
 Every year, more and more success stories come out of businesses and their partners utilizing the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) awards to innovate and even change the world.

 1. SubUAS, LLC